Tis the season to let your slow cooker do the work while you sleep!

 Overnight cinnamon apple oatmeal

-This oatmeal is a delicious way to fuel up before starting the day – guaranteed to keep you full until lunchtime.
+This oatmeal is a delicious way to warm yourself and fuel up before starting the day.
+It will keep you feeling full until at least lunchtime..
 And another bonus?
 One batch will last at least about a week.
 Combine everything in a pot, walk away and return to find a week’s worth of awesome.
 What’s not to love?
 Get the recipe from TheFitchen.com.

 Cauliflower & hash browns casserole